OpenGamma/Strata/docs/engine/Writing Engine Functions.rst

         }
     }

+Functions can call other functions and use services and objects provided by the calculation engine.
+Typically a calculation will be performed by multiple functions working together, with different functions performing different parts of the calculation, e.g. building curves, requesting market data and calling into the analytics library.

 Anatomy of a function
 ---------------------
 Functions are not required to implement any OpenGamma interface, but there are a number of characteristics a